OpenKneeboard/OpenKneeboard/docs/features/graphics-tablets.md

 see [OpenTabletDriver's FAQ](https://opentabletdriver.net/Wiki/FAQ/Windows#startup) for advise on starting it automatically.

+**DO NOT** install WinUSB/Zadig unless the OpenTabletDriver website says it is required *for your specific tablet*; if you install it when it is not needed, it will stop your tablet from working.

 ## Using your manufacturer's drivers

 Use OpenTabletDriver instead if at all possible.
 If you use your manufacturer's drivers, you should expect to be unable